 Whatever the circumstance, parental responsibilities can still be allocated, and both parents can share important decision-making responsibilities and parenting time.

 After years or sometimes decades of marriage, elements of a divorce, such as the division of marital property, can become quite complicated.

 Most people are unfamiliar with the divorce process.
 We will help you create & execute a plan to manage the difficulties that come with ending a marriage.

 Working with an experienced attorney who can help you to ensure that a business valuation occurs in a fair and accurate matter is essential.

 We provide the caring, compassionate service you need while using our legal knowledge and experience to bring perpetrators to justice.

 It is important to understand how the law in our state defines divorce for Chicagoland women and mothers.
 In Illinois, divorce is legally referred to as a “dissolution of marriage,” and when there is a dissolution of marriage, an Illinois court can divide the marital property and liabilities of a couple, allocate parenting time and parental responsibilities, award child support, and also make the decision to award spousal support if it is considered appropriate.
 The Illinois Marriage and Dissolution of Marriage Act (750 ILCS 5/) (the “Act”) governs divorce proceedings.

-Until recently, Illinois divorce law stipulated a number of different “grounds for divorce.”
-These grounds for divorce included, but were not limited to: adultery, impotence, abandonment, alcohol or drug addiction, physical or mental cruelty or bigamy.
+Years ago, Illinois divorce law stipulated a number of different “grounds for divorce.”
+These grounds for divorce included but were not limited to: adultery, impotence, abandonment, alcohol or drug addiction, physical or mental cruelty, or bigamy.
 These grounds for divorce permitted what was called a “fault-based” divorce in Illinois.
-However, Illinois has tried to keep up with newer, nationwide trends in divorce law and, as such, recent changes to the law resulted in the elimination of all fault-based divorce.